veltzer/demos-python/src/examples/short/aws/README.txt

 This is what is yet to be done in this examples folder:
 - unify the bucket names and folders in all these exercises
 - add example of creating and deleting a bucket.
+- add example of getting metadata about an object in s3.